Marriage and Family Counseling/Therapy

-Indiana Wesleyan University seeks to develop the highest quality of professional competence in those entering the Marriage and Family Counseling/Therapy (MFC/T) practice.
-The 60-credit-hour Master of Arts with a major in Counseling and specialization in Marriage and Family Counseling/Therapy is interpersonal in focus and holistic in approach, emphasizing family systems within each student's Christian worldview context.
+If you're searching for marriage and family therapy graduate programs in Indiana, our accredited 60-credit-hour graduate program is interpersonal in focus and holistic in approach, emphasizing family systems within each student's Christian worldview context.
 Evidence-based approaches in the field are given high priority in the curriculum.
 Students learn to engage with classic systemic models as well as more contemporary and postmodern approaches, benefit from our strongly interpersonal structure, and enjoy close interaction with faculty members.
-Those within the Marriage and Family Counseling/Therapy program become an intimate community, a source of shared faith, knowledge, and friendship.
+Those within the Marriage and Family Therapy program become an intimate community, a source of shared faith, knowledge, and friendship.

 Through our state-of-the-art therapy and research center, MFC/T students are exposed to regular video recording and monitoring of their own and classmates' therapy sessions, supervision with video recordings, live supervision through two-way mirrors, and numerous research opportunities.
 Students are also exposed to a variety of learning environments through the classroom, practicum experience, and internship placements.

 This program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP)*, 1001 N. Fairfax St., Suite 510, Alexandria, VA 22314, 703-535-5990.
 Students completing the program are eligible to take the NCE (National Counselor Examination) during their last semester of coursework.
-They will be prepared to work in a variety of agency and mental health settings, to become Licensed Marriage and Family Therapists, or to pursue doctoral studies.
+Upon degree completion, they will be prepared to work in a variety of agency and mental health settings, to obtain licensure as a marriage and family therapist, or to pursue doctoral studies.